nyghtowl/Evergreen_Competition/README.md

 ## Overview

-UPDATE: Second simulated Kaggle competition at Zipfian.
-Won this competition at school and got like 26th place after submitting.

 For this competition we will be attempting to classify whether a page is "evergreen" or not.
 The Kaggle competition can be found here: [http://www.kaggle.com/c/stumbleupon](http://www.kaggle.com/c/stumbleupon).